Keanu Reeves On How He Got Laurence Fishburne To Join ‘John Wick: Chapter 2’

 Fishburne is evidently a fan of the franchise.
 In a separate interview with Fox 5’s entertainment reporter Kevin McCarthy, the actor says that both John Wick and John Wick: Chapter 2 have parts that he really likes.
 The opening sequence of the sequel, Fishburne, says is especially “crazy.”

 But Laurence Fishburne is not the only Matrix alumnus geeking out about John Wick: Chapter 2.
 The director himself had his own geek-out moments during the first day Laurence started shooting for the movie.
 According to Entertainment Weekly, Stahelski was overrun by emotions when he saw Keanu Reeves and Laurence Fishburne on set together.
-For the director, it was a personal moment, as he had met both actors when he was 26 and just a “stunt guy,” and yet years later, he’s now in the director’s chair yelling “Action!”
-The excitement and emotional poignancy of the moment was overwhelming and that he even forgot to say “cut” until Fishburne turned around and reminded him.
+For the director, it was a personal moment as he had met both actors when he was 26 and just a “stunt guy,” and yet, years later, he’s now in the director’s chair yelling “Action!”
+The excitement and emotional poignancy of the moment was overwhelming, and he even forgot to say “cut” until Fishburne turned around and reminded him.

 John Wick: Chapter 2, the movie about a super-assassin who keeps on getting forced out of his retirement, will be released in theaters on February 10.